Note from Liz: Opinions expressed are mine alone and should not be taken as financial advice.

 Unfortunately, I've seen no other mention of it since then and have to conclude if it is still on the roadmap, it's a long way off.

-Jamie was conservative in talking about progress and innovations in payments, choosing to discuss introducing Klarna buy now pay later in Germany and buyer FX program that give buyers more currency options instead of On Demand Payouts and Spendable Funds, both of which started rolling out in Q2.
+Jamie was conservative in talking about progress and innovations in payments, choosing to discuss introducing Klarna buy now pay later in Germany and buyer FX program that gives buyers more currency options instead of On Demand Payouts and Spendable Funds, both of which started rolling out in Q2.

 Spendable Funds allows sellers to use sales proceeds to fund purchases on the platform.